miftanurfarid/catatan/linux/octave.md

 3. Save your settings.json file

 4. Now, when you open a Matlab document (.m), VS Code displays warnings and errors.

+## error: /usr/lib/octave/6.1.0/oct/x86_64-pc-linux-gnu/__init_fltk__.oct: failed to load: libfltk_gl.so.1.3: cannot open shared object file: No such file or directory

+1. I was able to fix this by installing fltk with

+		sudo pacman -S fltk